National Weather Service United States Department of Commerce

 Confidence is swayed toward above average temperatures this winter locally.
 That does not mean it will be mild the entire three month period (December through February).
 Instead, it is implied that rounds of cold air will be fewer than in a typical winter.

 The same rationale applies to the precipitation outlook.
-The forecast is leaning toward a wetter than normal winter, especially in southern sections of the state.
-While there will be dry periods, big slugs of moisture should be more than usual (and chances of wintry precipitation if cold air is in place).
+The forecast is leaning toward a drier than normal winter, especially in southern sections of the state.
+While there will be wet periods (and chances of wintry precipitation if cold air is in place), big slugs of moisture should be less than usual.
 As a side note, the degree of wetness will dictate how an ongoing drought improves or worsens moving forward.
 This will be evaluated more closely as winter progresses.

 In the strongly negative phase of the AO, pressure is higher toward the North Pole, and this sets up a blocking pattern.
 Cold air traversing Canada is forced to the south, and our temperatures drop.